 Reagan’s reign 19,500

-6 Responses to “Reign or Regime?”
+6 thoughts on “Reign or Regime?”

 Canada has a particular governmental structure.
 Under our constitution, the queen (or king) of England is the head of state.
 The premier of Canada is the representative of the queen regarding federal territories and matters as is each provincial prime minister is regarding his territory and provincial matters.
 Being an “extension” of the powers of the queen, the use of reign instead of regime for those leaders becomes understandable however surprising.
 Such is the case of almost every country part of the British Commonwealth.